When you’re starting a business or planning to expand, having a business plan can help to get you on track and get some detail behind your ideas.

 If it’s so helpful, why don’t more people choose to have one?
 Here are some of the common challenges:

-- Time: if you’ve thought through your business, it shouldn’t take long to create your plan.
+- Time: if you’ve thought through your business, it shouldn’t take long to create your business plan plan.
 Keep it short and simple and choose a format that works for you.
-Download our free template (.doc) to help speed up the process.

 - Uncertainty: it’s true that you can’t know what will happen until you start a business but a plan can help you spot potential pitfalls and helps you to understand the finances behind your idea.
 Read our advice on ways to get more accurate figures in your business plan.